4rjunc/The-Hello-World-Project/README.md

 Read [CONTRIBUTING.md](./CONTRIBUTING.md) for more information on contributing.
-Let's make this collection rich with HelloWorld programs in various programming languages! 🌍💻
+Let's make this collection rich with HelloWorld programs in various programming languageS! 🌍💻

 ## Contributors